qiskit-community/adapt-aqc/docs/future_heuristic_ideas.md

 ## add_local_minima_to_cost

 **What is it:** \
-If we have identified that ISL is stuck in a local minima, we could save the MPS $|LM\rangle$ at this point.
+If we have identified that ADAPT-AQC is stuck in a local minima, we could save the MPS $|LM\rangle$ at this point.
 Then, we could explicitly add to the cost function a new term that would be the overlap of the trial solution to this MPS.
 So the cost would then be

 $$C = 1 - |\langle 0 | V^\dagger U|0\rangle|^2 + |\langle LM| V^\dagger U|0\rangle|^2$$$

-Since the cost is being minimised, this encourages ISL to minimise the overlap between the current solution $V^\dagger U|0\rangle$ and the state that was in a local minima $|LM\rangle$.
+Since the cost is being minimised, this encourages ADAPT-AQC to minimise the overlap between the current solution $V^\dagger U|0\rangle$ and the state that was in a local minima $|LM\rangle$.

 **What problem it aims to solve:** \